 Phylum: Magnoliophyta - Class: Equisetopsida - Order: Ranunculales - Family: Ranunculaceae

-This water-plant is very localised and confined mainly to the south and west of England, Wales and Ireland
+This water-plant is very localised and confined mainly to the south and west of England, Wales and Ireland.

-Found mainly in shallow streams and ditches, and sometimes in shallow ponds and puddles, this creeping plant blooms from April to September and has tiny flowers a quarter the size of those generslly associated with river ranunculus species.
-There are several similar species, including ivy-leaved crowfoot, all of which have a preference for still or slow-flowing shallow water.
+Found mainly in shallow streams and ditches, and sometimes in shallow ponds and puddles, this creeping plant blooms from April to September and has flowers 8 to 12mm across - much smaller than those generally associated with river Ranunculus species.
+The white petals are more than twice the length of the greenish sepals.

-The photograph was taken in Waes during July.
+The photograph was taken in July.

 Please Help Us: If you have found this information interesting and useful, please consider helping to keep First Nature online by making a small donation towards the web hosting and internet costs.

 Any donations over and above the essential running costs will help support the conservation work of Plantlife, the Rivers Trust and charitable botanic gardens - as do author royalties and publisher proceeds from books by Pat and Sue.